paulLeClair/P-Engine/README.md

 Since rendering a 3D scene will ultimately involve submitting valid data to a graphics pipeline no matter what, the scene object is meant to be responsible for managing renderable geometry (plus other data such as textures) that is submitted to it by the user.
 The render graph allows for pipelines to accept geometry directly from the scene abstraction (provided everything lines up).

-The renderer is based around Khronos' Vulkan graphics API, and it's assumed that the user will have some understanding of how that works and how to use it.
-Being that it is verbose and puts a lot of responsibility on the programmer, writing raw Vulkan code can be difficult and inflexible!
-However, a lot of these problems can be avoided by writing an abstraction around Vulkan, which is what I've tried to do in this engine.
-There are many ways to go about writing a wrapper for the API and I won't pretend that I've even scratched the surface of what's possible, but I hope to end up with a clean Vulkan `backend` abstraction that produces reasonably correct Vulkan code without much effort from the user.
+To start, the engine will use a Vulkan backend, with the end goal of designing an interface that will allow different backend implementations be easily swapped in and out.

 ### Render Graph

 The render graph, as its name implies, involves representing rendering processes as a **heterogeneous directed acyclic graph**.
 This design pattern is common in modern graphics engines, and many implementations exist out there!
 It provides a powerful logical model that can represent extremely complicated rendering techniques and performs very well when implemented properly by people way smarter and more creative than me.
 For my engine, I wanted to keep things conceptually simple and clear-cut, especially since I'm new to graphics programming in general, and I decided to tailor it to fit the Vulkan execution model, since that's the only API I've ever worked with.

-Broadly, render graphs are made of a variety of **`Pass` nodes** and **`Resource` nodes**.
-A `Pass` node corresponds to a collection of `Subpass`es and handles of resources used by a nonempty subset of those subpasses, which correspond closely with the Vulkan subpass construct.
+Broadly, render graphs are made of a variety of **Pass nodes** and **Resource nodes**.
+A Pass node corresponds to a collection of Subpasses and handles of resources used by a nonempty subset of those subpasses, which correspond closely with the Vulkan subpass construct.
 Each subpass maps to one graphics pipeline and its related high-level information.
 Subpasses maintain lists of various types of **Resources** that they use, in addition to storing information about **shaders** and **shader resource bindings**.
 These high-level passes and subpasses contain the information needed to *bake* the graph into a collection of backend-facing objects that will actually create and use the underlying Vulkan-specific constructs on behalf of the user.

 Each render graph will have an associated `Scene` (discussed below), which will store the geometry that is intended to be fed into the graph.
 I want to try decoupling geometry from rendering pipelines as much as possible, so that the user can focus on just supplying and updating geometry plus any other dynamic rendering data for the render graph each frame.